infchg/GeoInt/README.md

 # measure-pub
 Linux Bash Python Measurement scripts

+## Node Checks Tools

+the tools to check nodes and The Measurement Cloud system can run also from this notebook in bash shell  [NodeChecks.ipynb](NodeChecks.ipynb)

-## recommended location and install
+### recommended location and install

 ```
 sudo mkdir -p /etc/measure